The Black Doll is a short story I needed to complete to help me get over my xenophobia of finishing The Excitement. LOL

 Don’t kill the really good.
 That goes with all things in life, literature, and love.

-With that, my friends and intelligence, I give you, finished, The Black Doll.
+With that my friends and intelligence, who are always getting paid to watch, I give you, finished, The Black Doll.

 This will allow me to finish Chapter 8 of The Excitement, The Town With Mean Eyes.